two-hundred/celerity-docs/docs/blueprint/specification.md

 annotations and labels.

 For resources, annotations can be used to provide optional and required context for relationships between resources (linking).
-Find out more about annotations in the [annotations](#annotations) section.

 For resources, labels are essential for an implementation of the specification to be able to link resources together in an implicit, declarative fashion.
-Find out more about labels in the [labels and implicit linking](#labels-and-implicit-linking) section.

 **field type**